 - Ad Hoc Workdays: Varying locations and activities on an as needed, work party basis

 - Dedications: Help tend and tidy our dedications around the Arboretum.

 - Arboretum Expo -- activities, tours, demonstrations, and plant sale – Organize/plan, assist with sale set-up.
 Provide assistance on the day of in September.

 - Special Events – Organizing & Planning: Work as a member of a team on all aspects (planning through to implementation) of various events/fundraisers for The Arboretum.

 - Fundraising: Organize, plan and put into action various activities to raise much needed funds for The Arboretum, such as Presentations, Family Fun day or other similar programs.

-- Docents Group: Volunteers trained to have a good knowledge of The Arboretum grounds, collections, history and programs to lead organized group tours of The Arboretum, or give talks about The Arboretum to community groups.
+- Docents Group: Volunteers trained to have a good knowledge of The Arboretum grounds, collections, history and programs to lead organized group tours of The Arboretum, host tables at community events, or give talks about The Arboretum to community groups.

 - Office: Keep records and organize paperwork.
 Also includes faxing and photocopying.